At the ripe age of 61, I've suddenly got sucked back into setting up an aquarium after observing my nephew getting one up and running.

 Now back to my error.
 I figured that I had to cycle the tank to be thoroughly up with the latest info so I checked the ammonia at zero yesterday and thought not good (I also inoculated with Seachem Stability bacterial spores) Just about 2 hours ago I put in some (1/2 teaspoon) crushed fish food to try to get an ammonia reading and there is where I probably erred.
 Tonight I'll probably put in more Stability and take all readings tomorrow.

-The plants I used; Vallisneria spiralis, Rotala indica, Cryptocoryne affinis, Vallisneria americana gigantea, Wisteria
+The plants I used; Vallisneria spiralis, Rotala indica, Cryptocoryne affinis, Vallisneria americana gigantea, Wisteria, Java Fern, some Duckweed and some unknowns.

 Have I screwed up putting in the fish food?
 Any suggestions regarding the fish and whole set up gratefully received.